-(a cube with a smaller cube removed from one of its faces as displayed in \Cref{fig:3d_connected_trapping}) is an $(R_0, R_1, a)$ parallel trapping obstacle in the sense of~\cite[Def.\ 1.9]{Spence:20}, for $R_1 > \e^{1/4} R_0$, $R_0 \ge \sqrt{3/2}$, and $a = 1$.
-According to~\cite[Cor.\ 1.14 and Rem.\ 1.16]{Spence:20}, $\Omega$ satisfies a $q$-growth condition with $q=3$.
+(a cube with a smaller cube removed from one of its faces, as displayed in the left panel of \Cref{fig:3d_connected_trapping}), is an $(R_0, R_1, a)$ parallel trapping obstacle in the sense of~\cite[Def.\ 1.9]{Spence:20}, for $R_1 > \e^{1/4} R_0$, $R_0 \ge \sqrt{3/2}$, and $a = 1$.
+According to~\cite[Cor.\ 1.14 and Rem.\ 1.16]{Spence:20}, $\Omega$ satisfies the $q$-growth condition with $q=3$.
 Smoothing of the corners of this obstacle results in a connected trapping obstacle that satisfies a $q$-growth condition with $q=2$. \end{rem}

-\section{Uniform bootstrap domain-of-dependence boundary density estimates}
+\section{Uniform ``bootstrap domain-of-dependence'' boundary density estimates}

-This section presents uniform-in-time domain-of-dependence estimates (\Cref{3d_decay_thm}) on the solution $\psi$ of the time-domain boundary integral equation~\cref{eq:tdie_sl}.
+This section presents uniform-in-time ``bootstrap domain-of-dependence'' estimates (\Cref{3d_decay_thm}) on the solution $\psi$ of the time-domain boundary integral equation~\cref{eq:tdie_sl}.
 In particular, these estimates show that if $\psi$ is ``small'' throughout $\Gamma$ for any domain-of-dependence time interval of length

 after the $\Gamma$-values of the incident field have been turned off, then $\psi$ will remain small for all time thereafter.
-At a fundamental level, the domain-of-dependence analysis presented in this section exploits an interesting property of equation~\eqref{eq:tdie_sl} (made precise in Lemmas~\ref{3d_decay_lemma_2ndkind} and~\ref{3d_decay_thm_h_equiv}), namely, that, after the incident field $b(\mathbf{r}, t)$ has been turned off permanently throughout $\Gamma$, the values of its solution $\psi(\mathbf{r}, t)$ over a domain-of-dependence time length $T^*$ determine the solution uniquely for all subsequent times: the boundary integral density over the interval $I_{T}$ encodes the necessary information to reproduce all future scattering events and, in particular, it encapsulates the effect of all previously imposed boundary values, over time periods of arbitrarily long duration.
+At a fundamental level, the domain-of-dependence analysis presented in this section exploits an interesting property of equation~\eqref{eq:tdie_sl} (made precise in Lemmas~\ref{3d_decay_lemma_2ndkind} and~\ref{3d_decay_thm_h_equiv}), namely, that, after the incident field $b(\mathbf{r}, t)$ has been turned off permanently throughout $\Gamma$, the values of the solution $\psi(\mathbf{r}, t)$ over any given domain-of-dependence time length $T^*$ determine the solution uniquely for all subsequent times: the boundary integral density over the interval $I_{T}$ encodes the necessary information to reproduce all future scattering events and, in particular, it encapsulates the effect of all previously imposed boundary values, over time periods of arbitrarily long duration.